Goaty1208/Isometric-Global-Simulator/README.md

 To experience the Isometric Global Simulator, follow these simple steps:

 1. **Download**: Clone or download the project repository to your local machine.
 2. **Build**: Compile the source code using the provided build instructions in the documentation.
+TODO: write said documentation.
+Keep in mind that some dependencies (Raylib, i.e. everything) are not provided.
 3. **Run**: Execute the compiled executable to launch the simulator.

 ## Usage